Samples from the Tests for Higher Standards in Mathematics

 TfHS Grade-Level Tests are criterion-referenced tests, developed using SC blueprints.
 The tests can be hand-scored or scored by a commercial scoring service.

-Each test item (question) has been designed to measure one or more aspects of a single Academic Standard.
-The resulting TfHS Grade-Level Tests are content-valid in that test items are clearly referenced to individual Standards and measure them directly.
+Each test item (question) has been designed to measure one or more aspects of a single standard.
+The resulting TfHS Grade-Level Tests are content-valid in that test items are clearly referenced to individual standards and measure them directly.

 Pre-Post Testing